AsmiiGaurav/Digital-Village/README.md

 ## 📌 Objective

+## 🌿 Why Measure Evapotranspiration (ET)?

+Evapotranspiration (ET) is the sum of water lost from the soil through evaporation and from plants through transpiration.
+Measuring ET is essential for understanding how much water crops actually use.
+By analyzing ET patterns, farmers and policymakers can plan irrigation more precisely—applying just the right amount of water at the right time.
+This not only saves water but also improves crop health, reduces energy costs, and promotes sustainable agriculture.
+Especially in water-scarce regions, ET-based irrigation planning is key to increasing efficiency and supporting climate-resilient farming.

 This task aimed to estimate **daily evapotranspiration (ET)** for **30 agricultural plots** across Punjab using satellite data from **FAO WaPOR** and ground-level water usage data.

 We tackled two main challenges: